stargate-bukkit/Stargate-Bukkit/README.md

 ## License

-Stargate is licensed under GNU Lesser General Public License.
+Stargate is licensed under the GNU Lesser General Public License Version 3.0.
 This includes every source and resource file.
 See the HEADER file for a more detailed license description.

 ## Migration